 ACCESS: ♦♦♦♦♦ – There is easy parking, with a very short walk to the shore.
 The large car park contains toilets, a cafe and a restaurant.
 There is also a shop.

 TYPE: – Fossils are found on the foreshore after storms.

-Bones have been found lying around the beach during winter storms, though these are quite rare.
+Bones have been found lying around the beach after winter storms, although these are quite rare.
 Like Covehithe, the bone bed is beneath the beach level.
 The only real chance of finding fossils is for the sea to once again clear away the shingle bank and wash new sections out, scouring deep into the bone bed.

 The sediments are part of the Norwich Crag, which is Pliocene in age.

 Common sense when collecting at all locations should be used and knowledge of tide times is essential.
 Keep away from the cliff face.